At the heart of the action

 Yorkshire Regiment soldiers are at the forefront of technology and therefore need to keep their skills and education constantly topped up.

-1 YORKS is an Armoured Infantry battalion equipped with the Warrior Armoured Fighting Vehicle and are part of 12 Armoured Infantry Brigade, one of the British Army’s deployable, high-readiness brigades.
-Army Football and Rugby champions, the battalion moved ‘home’ to Catterick Garrison, after a 17-year absence from Yorkshire and are the only Armoured Infantry battalion in the north of England.
+1 YORKS is an Armoured Infantry battalion, currently equipped with the Warrior Armoured Fighting Vehicle and part of 12 Armoured Brigade Combat Team, one of the British Army’s deployable, high-readiness brigades.

-Experts in dismounted close combat, 2 YORKS have set the Army standard for Light-Role Infantry and after deploying to Morocco in November 2018, they deployed to Afghanistan in 2019 for the second time in as many years.
-The Battalion has since returned home for post-tour leave and assisted with COVID-19 Testing before moving to Cyprus for a 2-year tour of duty in December 2020.
+Experts in dismounted close combat, 2 YORKS have set the Army standard for Light-Role Infantry capability, proving themselves after deploying to Afghanistan in 2019 for the second time in as many years and being some of the last soldiers to leave Kabul on Op Pitting.

 The Yorkshire Regiment has strong bonds with our home county of Yorkshire and the conurbation of Teesside.
-In June 2019, we remembered D-Day 75 when three of our famous antecedent regiments were among the first ashore and CSM Stan Hollis of the Green Howard’s was awarded the only Victoria Cross on 6 June, a date that continues with us as our regimental formation day.
-In 2020 we celebrated VE Day 75 and VJ Day 75 with our communities and veterans, including a special tribute from our Band for Dame Vera Lynn.
+In June 2019, we remembered D-Day 75 when three of our famous antecedent regiments were among the first ashore and Company Sergeant Major Stan Hollis of the Green Howard’s was awarded the only Victoria Cross on 6 June, a date that continues with us as our regimental formation day.
+In 2020 we celebrated VE Day 75 and VJ Day 75 with our communities and veterans and we look forward to representing the Army at the 25 June 2022 National Armed Forces Day, in Scarborough.